MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 12:37   run the application and working, now we need to add the category to the drop down menu 12:40   edited the navigation bar to add category 12:50   Added the js script to the solution
+12:55   I got an error in the layout.cshtml - fixed the layout issue, i forgot the href# in the dropdown menu 13:00   Created Upsert.cshtml and added the given code + added the razor view